zachlp2016/little_shop/extensions.md

 ---

 ## Turing student uses a different project's team code base (counts as 1 extension point)

+(working on this story presumes another team has completed 100% of the user stories for the project; instructors may provide a codebase to work on instead but will count toward this 1 point of effort)

 You will not use your group's project code to implement other extension work.